pathable/jenkins-campfire-plugin/README.markdown

 I forked this from https://svn.jenkins-ci.org/trunk/hudson/plugins/campfire/ at snapshot 2.2.
 I hacked it to follow up campfire notify with a paste message containing some summary information about the build.
-It's hardcoded and ugly (see, CampfireNotifier:54) but could be improved with a config screen where you git a regex to match on.
+Whether to include the build summary paste and the regex expressions to determine what gets included in the summary are configurable on a per project basis

 ###  Building